Enrolment to this course is based on application. Application deadline is Thursday in week 33 for the autumn semester.

 Focus is placed both on the natural and anthropogenic system of the general carbon cycle and other important processes causing changes in biogeochemical cycles and earth systems.
 Some central topics are the general circulation of the ocean (the thermohaline circulation), biological production, remineralisation and export of organic material.
-Radiometric and stable isotope distribution used for aging purposes of water masses and to identify source waters, calculation of mixing rates and advection of chemical component etc. Air - Sea gas exchange, the biological pump, nutrient cycles (nitrogen, phosphorous and silica cycle) will also be central topics.
+Radioactive and stable isotope distribution used as age tracers of water masses and to identify source waters, calculation of mixing rates and advection of chemical components etc. Air - Sea gas exchange, the biological pump, nutrient cycles (nitrogen, phosphorous and silica cycle) will also be central topics.

 Required Previous Knowledge

 Principles of oceanography, as in GEOF105 Physics of the Atmosphere and Ocean.
-Principles of chemistry is an advantage.

 Compulsory Assignments and Attendance